Gender trends in computer science authorship: Discussion

 \subsection{Limitations}

-Inferring gender from names is imperfect, and all gender-inference tools are subject to biases.
-Several studies have described and measured the differences between these services \cite{Karimi2016InferringGF, Santamaria2018ComparisonAB}.
-Based on results in Santamar\'{i}a and Mihaljevi\'{c}, Gender API has the lowest overall error rate but was slightly biased toward under-representation of females in their evaluation, in other words, the number of women estimated may be slightly lower than in reality.
-However, this bias may be offset by our sampling bias, since the population of Computer Science authors is unlikely to be an unbiased sample of the general population, or the subset of the general population whose names were used to construct the database behind Gender API.
-We attempted to mitigate some of these biases by treating the output of Gender API as probabilistic.
-To assess the accuracy of Gender API, we validated the predictions for the 50 names most commonly predicated as male and 50 names most commonly predicted as female, and found them to match our expectations.
+Inferring gender from first names is imperfect, and all gender-inference tools are subject to biases.
+Several studies have described and measured the differences between these services \citep{Karimi2016InferringGF, Santamaria2018ComparisonAB}.
+Based on results in \citet{Santamaria2018ComparisonAB}, Gender API has the lowest overall error rate but was slightly biased toward under-representation of females in their evaluation, in other words, the number of women estimated may be slightly lower than in reality.
+However, this bias may be offset by our sampling bias, since the population of CS authors is unlikely to be an unbiased sample of the general population, or the population whose names were used to construct the database behind Gender API.
+We attempt to mitigate some of these biases by treating the perceived gender as a probability distribution.
+One way to compute a more precise estimate is to weight the probabilities assigned by Gender API to each name using the prior probabilities of being a female or male CS author; this would likely produce a more pessimistic projection.

-The proportion of authors with high uncertainty Gender API results has also grown in our corpus over time.
-As evident in Figure \ref{fig:confidence}, our average confidence in gender prediction decreased from about 90\% in 1970 to 85\% in 2018.
-While Gender API's average prediction confidence on our corpus is still high, this trend may pose a challenge for similar analyses in the future.
+The proportion of authors with high uncertainty in Gender API results has also grown in our corpus over time.
+The average confidence of our gender predictions decreased from around 95\% in 1970-2000 to 90\% since 2005.
+We show and discuss this change in confidence in Appendix \ref{app:gender_api_uncertainty}.
+While Gender API's average prediction confidence in our corpus is still high, this trend may pose a challenge for similar analysis in the future.
 Upon inspection of the data, we attribute this to the growing number of East Asian authors publishing in recent years.
-East Asian first names, especially when subject to romanization, can be quite gender ambiguous.
-We believe that by representing each author as a composite of male and female based on probability, we offset some of the issues associated with the increasing numbers of ambiguous names in our corpus over time.
-However, the authors of Computer Science literature are unlikely to be an unbiased sub-sample of the broader population, and this assumption may introduce some error into our analysis.
+East Asian first names, when romanized, are more gender ambiguous.
+Gender API outperforms other gender lookup services, but still has lower overall confidence on names of East Asian origin \citep{Santamaria2018ComparisonAB}.
+In \citet{Mattauch2020ABA}, the authors explicitly exclude all authors with East Asian names from their name list during analysis, yet this accounts for the removal of more than 35\% of their dataset.
+Rather than remove an entire group of authors from our data, we believe that representing each author name as a distribution of gender probabilities offsets some of the issues of increasing gender ambiguity in our corpus over time.